hep-mirrors/sherpa/Manual/source/manual/getting-started.rst

    PROCESSES:
    - 93 93 -> 11 -11 93{1}:
        Order: {QCD: 0, EW: 2}
        CKKW: 20

 for now.
+In addition, remove the :option:`ASSOCIATED_CONTRIBUTIONS_VARIATIONS` listing, since these can no longer be calculated after modifying :option:`PROCESSES`.
+You might also need to remove (or install) PDFs that are not available on your system from the :option:`PDF_VARIATIONS` listing.
 Then you can go ahead and start Sherpa for the first time by running the

 .. code-block:: shell-session